 The recordings will return value for foreseeable future as seeds for future research and the fact that the examples originated during development of PhotoMed’s therapy.

-The Rapid Discovery System™ provides a modular platform for continuing to collect data using the PDS400 to maintain association with 18-years of field data.
-PhotoMed’s updated version of the Rapid Discovery System™ tracks the practitioners choices as they make minute-by-minute adjustments to therapy.
+The Instant Feedback System™ provides a modular platform for continuing to collect data using precursors to the Vari-Chrome® Pro to maintain associations among 18-years of field data.
+The Platform tracks the practitioners choices as they make minute-by-minute adjustments to therapy.

 Here are some of the impairments that responded to PhotoMed's therapy:

-Hundreds of volunteers attended clinics and studies aimed to discover disorders that might respond to the non-invasive therapy.
+Hundreds of volunteers attended clinics and studies aimed to discover which disorders that might respond to PhotoMed’s non-invasive therapy.

-Real-time recordings enabled PhotoMed’s team to compare the functional responses to different wavelengths in the same person.
+Real-time recordings from the Instant Feedback System™ enabled PhotoMed’s team to compare the functional responses to different wavelengths in the same person.
 Irrespective of wavelength, the responses reveal the appropriate physiological return toward normal function.
 Those comparisons helped make the therapy more effective and efficient.
 Today, two visits are enough to quantify functional improvement or consider that the therapy isn’t working for the patient.

 Here is a partial list organized by functional impairment: